Adilius/WSDG/README.md

 If you want to contribute, make a pull request.

-This project is still in early development, lots of things to improve (cron setup ,logging, improved error handling, continious execution with pseudo-random timed actions, header obfuscation, header clean-up).
-Any support appriciated.
+This project is still in early development, things to improve:
+- [ ] Cron setup
+- [ ] Logging
+- [ ] Improved error handling
+- [ ] Continious execution with pseudo-random timed actions
+- [ ] Header setup/clean-up

 Contact me at Smokey#4150